Denzi33/School21/project-clusters/sql/SQL1/day_03/README.md

 | Files to turn-in                      | `day03_ex11.sql`                                                                                 |
 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

 Please change the price of "greek pizza" to -10% of the current value.
 **Warning**: This exercise is likely to cause you to change data in the wrong way.
 Actually, you can rebuild the original database model with data from the link in the "Rules of the Day" section and replay the script from Exercises 07, 08, 09, and 10.

 ## Chapter XVI

-## Exercise 12 - New orders are coming!
+## Exercise 12 - New orders are coming

 | Exercise 12: New orders are coming!|                                                                                                                          |
 |---------------------------------------|--------------------------------------------------------------------------------------------------------------------------|